kai-niu/dimstore/README.md

 # Configuration
-The package can work with different backend layers based on the configuration file in JSON format.
-The configuration file contains five different sections:
+The package can work with different back-end layers based on a configuration file in JSON format.
+The configuration file contains five sections:

 1. The general attributes: